YannosK/Parallel_Systems-Control_and_Computing_MSc/assignment_2/ex2/TO-DO.md

 # Latex tables

-- leave efficiency out - do onlu speedup
+- leave efficiency out - do only speedup